ASSESSMENT OUTLINE FOR PreIB

 TERM GRADES AND POLICIES FOR PROMOTION TO THE NEXT CLASS LEVEL

-Three times a year, in November, January and May, teachers will give term grades to all students in PreIB and IB.
+Three times a year, in early November, January and May, teachers will give term grades to all students in PreIB and IB.
 Grades are based on a general impression of written works, oral performance and class participation.
 Sometimes the grades will be accompanied by a personal comment.
 Teachers and the IB coordinator team will then communicate about the individual students’ academic achievements, and if a student’s grades give cause for concern, he or she will be asked to attend a meeting to discuss the situation with the IB coordinator team.
 A general guideline is that for a student to be promoted from PreIB to IB1 at least average grades (usually 7 on the Danish scale) is required in the student’s chosen IB subjects.
 To be promoted from IB1 to IB2 end of year grades as well as mock exam grades from June must suggest that the student can achieve a full IB Diploma Exam by the end of IB2.
 Term grades, end of year grades and mock exam grades will be available in Lectio, and no paper version will thus be sent to parents and students.
 It is the responsibility of students and parents to check the grades once available.